dsonck92/ode/games/touhou/MarisaStory.md

 -------

 ```
-    Marisa : I better hurry and get the culprit , or Reimu will be mad again .
+    Marisa : I better hurry and get the culprit... or Reimu will be mad again.
-    ???    : Oh my , What a rare sight .
+    ???    : Oh my...
+What a rare sight...
 ```
 * Mima appears
 ```